modelonulo/spark-crime-activity/README.md

-## Activity for big data college.
-General objective is to develop solutions in apache spark for the following topics:
+## Developing solutions in apache spark with java for the following topics:

      1. Number of crimes per year
      2. Number of crimes per year that are of the NARCOTICS type